 PORTFOLIO SUPERVISION.
 The Trust is a unit investment trust and is not a managed fund.
 Traditional methods of investment management for a managed fund typically involve frequent changes in a portfolio of securities on the basis of economic, financial and market analyses.
 The Portfolio of the Trust, however, will not be managed and therefore the adverse financial condition of an issuer will not necessarily require the sale of its Securities from the portfolio.
 Although the portfolio of the Trust is regularly reviewed, it is unlikely that the Trust will sell any of the Securities other than to satisfy redemptions of Units, or to cease buying Additional Securities in connection with the issuance of additional Units.
-However, the Trust Agreement provides that the Sponsor may direct the disposition of Securities upon the occurrence of certain events including: (1) default in payment of amounts due on any of the Securities; (2) institution of certain legal proceedings; (3) default under certain documents materially and adversely affecting future declaration or payment of amounts due or expected; (4) determination of the Sponsor that the tax treatment of the Trust as a grantor trust would otherwise be jeopardized; (5) decline in price as a direct result of serious adverse credit factors affecting the issuer of a Security which, in the opinion of the Sponsor, would make the retention of the Security detrimental to the Trust or the Unitholders; or (6) that there has been a public tender offer made for a Security or a merger or acquisition is announced affecting a Security, and that in the opinion of the Sponsor the sale or tender of the Security is in the best interest of the Unitholders.
+However, the Trust Agreement provides that the Sponsor may direct the disposition of Securities upon the occurrence of certain events including: (1) default in payment of amounts due on any of the Securities; (2) institution of certain legal proceedings; (3) default under certain documents materially and adversely affecting future declaration or payment of amounts due or expected; (4) determination of the Sponsor that the tax treatment of the Trust would otherwise be jeopardized or that the disposition is necessary to make required distributions or avoid imposition of taxes on the Trust; (5) decline in price as a direct result of serious adverse credit factors affecting the issuer of a Security which, in the opinion of the Sponsor, would make the retention of the Security detrimental to the Trust or the Unitholders; or (6) that there has been a public tender offer made for a Security or a merger or acquisition is announced affecting a Security, and that in the opinion of the Sponsor the sale or tender of the Security is in the best interest of the Unitholders.